On the Generalization for Transfer Learning: An Information-Theoretic Analysis: Problem formulation and main results

-It is natural to consider the problem of minimizing the upper bound with respect to the parameter $\alpha$.
-This is however a non-trivial problem as optimizing $\alpha$ in the above expression is non-trivial as $W_{\ERM}$ implicitly involves $\alpha$.
+The optimal value of $\alpha$ often requires empirical validation.
 Notice that if we care about the generalization error with respect to the population risk under the target distribution for $n\rightarrow\infty$ (the number of samples $S'$ from the target distribution also goes to infinity), the intuition says that we should choose $\alpha=1$, i.e. only using $S'$ from the target domain in the training process.
-On the other hand, if we only have limited data samples, $\alpha$ can be set to be $\beta$ as suggested in \cite{zhang2012generalization,ben-david_theory_2010} that this choice is shown to achieve the faster convergence rate and tighter bound.
-Overall, we suggest that $\alpha$ should approach 1 with $n$ increasing, say, $\alpha = 1 - O(\frac{1}{n})$.
+On the other hand, if we only have limited data samples, $\alpha$ can be set to be approximate as $\beta$ as suggested in \cite{zhang2012generalization,ben-david_theory_2010} that this choice is shown to achieve a tighter bound empirically.
+Overall, we suggest that non-asymptotically, $\alpha$ should approach $1$ with the target sample size $\beta n$ increasing, say, $\alpha = 1 - O(\frac{1}{\beta n})$.
+In real practice, techniques such as cross-validation or grid search could also be used to tune $\alpha$ by evaluating model performance across a range of values. \end{remark}

 The result in Theorem \ref{thm:exp_gen} does not cover the case $\beta=0$ (no samples from the target distribution).
-However, it is easy to see that in this case we should choose $\alpha=0$ in our ERM algorithm, and a corresponding upper bound is given as in the following corollary under generic hypothesis.
+However, it is easy to see that in this case, we should choose $\alpha=0$ in our ERM algorithm, and a corresponding upper bound is given as in the following corollary under the generic hypothesis.

 \begin{corollary}[Generalization error with source only] Let $\beta=0$ so that we only have samples $S$ from the source distribution $\mu$.
-Let $P_{ W|S}$ be the conditional distribution characterizing the learning algorithm which maps samples $S$ to a hypothesis $ W$.
-Under the same assumption as in Theorem \ref{thm:exp_gen}, the expected generalization error of $ W$ is upper bounded as
+Let $P_{ W|S}$ be the conditional distribution characterizing the learning algorithm, which maps samples $S$ to a hypothesis $ W$.
+Under the same assumption as in Theorem \ref{thm:exp_gen}, the expected generalization error of $ W$ is upper bounded as \begin{small}